TafThorne/dockerfile/README.md

 To generate a Dockerfile, simply run the following command from any directory containing `Dockerfile.yml`:

     dockerfile.rb

+Optionally you can put the name of a target .yml file on the command line:

+    dockerfile.rb Dockerfile.someOtherFile.yml

 The generated Dockerfile will be output to stdout.
 To save it as a Dockerfile: